It’s against the law to let a dog be dangerously out of control anywhere, eg:

 A farmer is allowed to kill your dog if it’s worrying their livestock.

-You can be fined up to £20,000 or sent to prison for up to 6 months (or both) if your dog is dangerously out of control.
+You can get an unlimited fine or be sent to prison for up to 6 months (or both) if your dog is dangerously out of control.
 You may not be allowed to own a dog in the future and your dog may be destroyed.

 If you let your dog injure someone you can be sent to prison for up to 5 years or fined (or both).
 If you deliberately use your dog to injure someone you could be charged with ‘malicious wounding’.